systemd/mkosi/mkosi.md

    sources from a previous built, thus speeding up the build process of the `mkosi.build` build script.

-The package cache (i.e. the first item above) is unconditionally useful.
-The latter two caches only apply to uses of `mkosi` with a source tree and build script.
-When all three are enabled together turn-around times for complete image builds are minimal, as only changed source files need to be recompiled: an OS image rebuilt will be almost as quick to build the source tree only.
+The package cache and incremental mode are unconditionally useful.
+The final cache only apply to uses of `mkosi` with a source tree and build script.
+When all three are enabled together turn-around times for complete image builds are minimal, as only changed source files need to be recompiled.

 # ENVIRONMENT VARIABLES